bitelxux/anagrams/anagrams.rst

 **Bonus requirements:**

-  - Optimise the code for fast retrieval
+  - Optimize the code for fast retrieval
   - Write more tests
   - Thread safe implementation